Module 1: Deploy and test your SWE agent

 Follow the import steps as seen in the video:

-- In the agent import wizard, select “New Github Pull Requests interface”
+- In the agent import wizard, select “New GitHub Pull Requests interface”

-- In the popup window, connect to Github with Oauth2.
+- In the popup window, connect to GitHub with OAuth2.

 You are now seeing the AI Workbench - a user interface used to design, deploy, test and observe agents.

-The right side is a visual representation of your agent or multi-agent team, including its different triggering capabilities and its available tools.
+Change the view to Agent Graph to see the visual representation of your agent or multi-agent team, including its different triggering capabilities and its available tools.

 Check out the available tools your agent has.
 It can interact with GitHub - listing, creating, updating, and commenting on pull requests.
 More importantly, it can code using the built-in Coding agent, built on an enhanced version of Codex CLI.

-Test your agent using the visual AI Workbench
+Step 2: Test your agent using the visual AI Workbench

 Test 1: The agent’s capabilities